justinsjlee/Kiko-plus/_posts/2017-09-02-chorddiag.md

 ![Screenshot](http://www.justinsjlee.com/chordiag_wlabels.png "Chord Diagram with Labels")

-One interesting method of data visualization I learned about during my co-op term is the chord diagram.
+One interesting method of visualizing data I learned about during my co-op term is with the chord diagram.
 I found this graph to be very useful in displaying flows between multiple groups in a concise manner.
 You can view the interactive graph [here](http://www.justinsjlee.com/telco_ex.html).

-Note: The numbers from the examples are made up by me solely for the purpose of this post.
+Note: The numbers from the examples are made up for the sake of the example.

 ### Interperting the diagram